Toleran/HW2_WebApplication/README.md

 ## How to test this web page?
 It is quite simple.
 As a regular webpage, what you need to do is open this address in a webbrowser: www.myawesomeresume.com.s3-website-us-east-1.amazonaws.com.
+Be careful about logout, it is on the right corner of index.html.
+If you have already logged in and want to test it, you can click logout.
+Try that!